Dynamsoft/barcode-reader-javascript/README.md

 #### 1. Download

 Download the necessary resources.
-Usually we deploy the resources on CDN and set a long cache duration.
+Usually, we deploy the resources on CDN and set a long cache duration.
 If your web server is faster, you should put the resources on your own server instead of the CDN.

 #### 2. Compile